12 Week Dumbbell Workout Plan (PDF) Using Special 10 Exercises Proven Best

 While dumbbells are undoubtedly awesome, they’re useless without appropriate exercise selection.
 This list covers both targeted and full body dumbbell exercise options, but the best dumbbell workout plan focuses on compound movements to maximize calorie burn and muscle gains.

-Remember too that small tweaks, like changing the rotation of the arms in pressing movements, can change which muscles are activated.6 Use this list to learn more about form, then utilize the following 12 week dumbbell workout plan PDF for a full body transformation!
+Remember too that small tweaks, like changing the rotation of the arms in pressing movements, can change which muscles are activated.7 Use this list to learn more about form, then utilize the following 12-week dumbbell workout plan PDF for a complete body transformation!

 #1: Dumbbell Chest Press